nousr/koi/README.md

 ## Getting Started 🏁

+If you are new to git, or get stuck during the installation process, @Lewington-pitsos made a nice [step-by-step video](https://www.youtube.com/watch?v=rIhQakm4Efk).

 The easiest way to get started is to follow the plug-in installation process for krita.
 Then use the google colab backend server *(button at the top of this readme)*!
 This should give you a good introduction to the setup process and get you up and running fast!

 ---